-It is important for the buyer to decide for what purposes he buys the camera and what budget he expects.
-MOOZ made a number of tips for the rational purchase of the best camera of 2019 and also chose 10 devices that are the best in this segment.
+It is important for the buyer to decide what purposes he buys the camera and what budget he expects.
+MOOZ made many tips for the rational purchase of the best camera of 2022 and also chose ten devices that are the best in this segment.

 Time of use